marcioinfo/Server-Configuration/README.md

 ## Project Overview
 A baseline installation of a Linux server and preparing it to host our web applications, securing it from a number of attack vectors, installing and configuring a database server, and deploying our one of your existing web applications onto it.

-Why this Project?
+# Why this Project?
 This Project provides deep understanding of exactly what our web applications are doing, how they are hosted, and interats with multiple systems.
 In this Project, we will turn a brand-new, bare bones, Linux server into the secure and efficient web application host needed by Our Applications.

 Link to Project: [ItemCatalog](https://catalog.52.33.251.212.xip.io/catalog/showcatalog) Static IP Address: 52.33.251.212
 Accessible SSH port: 2200

-Steps to Configure Linux server
+# Steps to Configure Linux server

-1. Create Development Environment Instance
-Create new development environment here.
-Download private key provided and note down your public IP address.
+ 1. Download private key provided and note down your public IP address.

-2. Launch VM and access SSH to the instance
+2. Access SSH to the instance
 Move the private key file into the folder ~/.ssh (where ~ is your environment's home directory).
   $ mv /(current_private_key_address)/udacity_key.rsa ~/.ssh/
 Change the key permission so that only owner can read and write